iamalexbrady/iamalexbrady.github.io/docs/_articles/time-space-unreal.md

 An intermediary goal of returning to Knowledge is DISinvestment.
 Perception makes up our reality.
 What we *think* is happening is what we ... think is happening.
 It is not what is *actually* happening.
 This is true within our personal social lives as well as the fundamental truth stated as REF 1.

-By disinvesting belief in what you *thought* was right, you must admit that maybe you have something new to learn.
+To disinvest belief in what you *thought* was right, you must admit that maybe you have something new to learn.
 For a split second....you have to be willing to.....😰....change your mind 😱.¹

 But here's the cake.
 When you learn REF 1, in place of spacetime you learn that you are Creation itself -- the noun and the verb.
 More so, that's just what you *do*.
 Behind that you are Being itself -- life, awesome, and happiness.
 The only thing that's got you thinking otherwise is your investment in space-time, human shit.